How to Answer IELTS Speaking: A Person You Saw On Television

 The importance of these conferences derives from the need of the public to be informed of everything that is being done.
 They also need to be vigilant that it is being done correctly, and this type of program helps.

-Everyone needs to remain informed, be aware of what is happening in their city, region, country, and the world.
-It is important to know what is going on locally and in the world.
+Everyone needs to remain informed and be aware of what is happening in their city, region, country, and the world.

-That is why official press conferences are of great importance for the public.
+That is why official press conferences are super important for the public.

 Follow-up question: Do you watch the news often?